parsec-digital/nftfi-loan-bot/checklist.md

 # Bot
 [ ] Can load PK using secrets manager
-[ ] Can make multisig offers on NFTfi
+[:thumbsup:] Can make multisig offers on NFTfi

 # NFTfi

-[ ] Can being loans on offers
+[:thumbsup:] Can being loans on offers
-[ ] Can move ERC20s from Loans Safe to borrower
-[ ] Can mint PromNotes to Loans Safe
-[ ] Can move ERC20s from borrower to Loans Safe
-[ ] Can move NFTs from escrow to Loans Safe
-[ ] Can burn PromNotes from Loans Safe
+[:thumbsup:] Can move ERC20s from Loans Safe to borrower [:thumbsup:] Can mint PromNotes to Loans Safe [:thumbsup:] Can move ERC20s from borrower to Loans Safe [ ] Can liquidate NFTs from escrow to Loans Safe [:thumbsup:] Can burn PromNotes from Loans Safe

 # Loans Safe

-[ ] Enforces 1/1 confirmations
-[ ] Can implement Loans Safe Guard
-[ ] Cant remove Loans Safe Guard
+[:thumbsup:] Can enforce 1/1 confirmations [:thumbsup:] Can implement Loans Safe Guard [:thumbsup:] Cant remove Loans Safe Guard

 # Loans Safe Guard
 [ ] Can move ERC20s, NFTs, ETH to Admin Safe
 [ ] Can move ERC20s, NFTs, ETH to Mike & Mads
-[ ] Cant move ERC20s, NFTs, ETH to any other location [ ] Cant approve any other contracts or accounts
+[:thumbsup:] Cant call fns any other contracts or accounts [:thumbsup:] Cant move ERC20s, NFTs, ETH to any other location

 # Admin Safe

-[ ] Enforces 2/2 confirmations
+[ ] Can enforce 2/2 confirmations
-[ ] Can administrate Safe Guard
+[:thumbsup:] Can administrate Safe Guard
 [ ] Can move ERC20s, NFTs, ETH to Mike & Mads
-[ ] Can move ERC20s, NFTs, ETH to Loans Safe

 # Mike & Mads

-[ ] Can use cold wallets for storing PKs
-[ ] Can use cold wallets to create transactions
+[:thumbsup:] Can use cold wallets for storing PKs [:thumbsup:] Can use cold wallets to create transactions [ ] Can deposit ERC20s into Loans Safe
-[ ] Can deposit ERC20s into Loans Safe
+[ ] Can deposit ERC20s into Admin Safe
 [ ] Can administrate Admin Safe
 [ ] Can administrate Loans Safe